lidroider/python-init/README.md

 # Python init project

-Python init project with pipenv, yapf formatter, precommit hook to format, pylint Enjoy it
+Python init project with poetry, yapf formatter, precommit hook to format, pylint Enjoy it

 ## How to setup